06 -- Rate Limiting

 The Problem

 A runaway client sends hundreds of requests per second.
-Your providers can handle 10 concurrent calls each.
+Your MCP servers can handle 10 concurrent calls each.
 Without limits, they queue up, timeout, and cascade into health check failures.

 The Config